-Kately Towsley is a multidisciplinary visual artist currently based in Philadelphia, Pennsylvania, USA.
+Kately Towsley is an interdisciplinary visual artist currently based in Chicago, USA

 Artist Statement

 Kately Towsley makes work about the human experience.
-Engaging with topics of memory, faith, and social justice, she is interested in people's stories.
-Towsley views art as an avenue of connection: introspectively a potential connection between artist and Creator, and communally as a way to connect with others.
+Engaging with topics of memory and social justice, she is interested in collective and individual narratives.

-Using a wide variety of media, Towsley explores and meditates on these themes as she creates; the process of making being a time of contemplation, sometimes worship.
+Towsley treats the process of making as a time of contemplation, sometimes worship.
 Her work shares personal inspection while provoking the viewer’s own thoughts, experiences, knowledge, or lack thereof on a subject.
 She favors methods that are detail-oriented, tedious, and involved in order to imbue the work with a greater sense of intention and presence.
-Most often the subject matter she chooses to explore informs the materials and media she uses to create a work.
-Towsley frequently utilizes fibers, found objects, and organic materials in her sculptures and installations, and integrating other disciplines such as performance, photography, ceramics, and printmaking.
+Most often the subject matter she chooses to explore informs the materials and medium she uses to create a work.
+Towsley frequently utilizes fiber, ceramics, and botanical matter in her sculptures and installations, and integrates other disciplines such as performance, photography, and printmaking.

 Towsley's work is a product of personal learning and exploration.
-Towsley makes in response to questions she has, musings, reflections, convictions, or the realization that she does not know enough about a critical history, or current event.
-There are times Towsley makes in order to document, others to help her spiritually or emotionally process, and others still where her work is a celebration—an act of making inspired by awe, appreciation or joy.
-At times Towsley's work is an intense investigation in order to educate and commemorate, at others simply an effort to produce beauty and make something tangible with her hands.
+Her work is an investigation seeking to educate and commemorate: a making in response to questions she has, musings, reflections, convictions, or realizations that she does not know enough about a critical history, or current event.
+There are times Towsley makes in order to document, others to help her spiritually or emotionally process, and others still where her work is a ritual—an act of making inspired by grief, mourning, awe, appreciation, or joy.

 Education & Experience